Abdulkarim9/Python-File-Organizer/README.md

 This basic python script moves any PDF, DOCX, XLSX, TXT, and IMAGES from Downloads directory to their own folder which will be created by this script.
 I coded this script to do this work for me if want to organize your files feel free to use it and also feel free to improve it if you wish.

+# For the (.pyw) extention i put it  in order to prevent a DOS console from popping up.
 # How to use?

 after downloading the script you can directly run it